Schriever Child Development Center

 - Respect and appreciation of cultural diversity

-National Institutions that support our Air Force and program goals include 4-H and Boys and Girls Club.
+National Institutions that support our program goals include 4-H and Boys and Girls Club.
 Youth have numerous opportunities to be recognized and participate in the core philosophies of these programs.
 4-H and Boys and Girls Club of America (BGCA) programs are available at all School Age Care Programs around the world; therefore, participation provides a continuity of familiarity for youth that move due to their parent’s career.

 Certification and Accreditation of the Program:

 The Schriever School Age Care Program has received certification to operate through the following government and private agencies:

 - Department of Defense, announced and unannounced inspections